 Types of Worms - Roundworm

 Roundworms are most common in regions with a high population density and poor hygiene and sanitation facilities – fortunately, Australia and New Zealand don't fall into these categories.
-Children playing outdoors in countries with poor sanitation and high population density have been known to pick up these worm infections, especially if there's faecal matter present.
+Children playing outdoors in countries with poor sanitation and high population density have been known to pick up these worm infections, especially if there's fecal matter present.
 If, based on the information you find here, you think your child or a member of your family might have a roundworm infection, contact a medical professional immediately.

-We know how important it is for parents to be prepared for any eventuality when it comes to the health and wellbeing of their children, so here's our factsheet on roundworms, how they enter the body, what kind of symptoms they cause, and – perhaps most importantly – how to get rid of them in the case of an infection.
+We know how important it is for caregivers to be prepared for any eventuality when it comes to the health and wellbeing of their children, so here's our factsheet on roundworms, how they enter the body, what kind of symptoms they cause, and – perhaps most importantly – how to get rid of them in the case of an infection.

 Introducing the roundworm